Individual, Couples & Family Therapy

 - Marriage and Couples Counseling using Emotionally Focused Couple Therapy (EFCT)

-Policies for Harper West, MA, LLP
+Policies for Harper West, MA, MLP

 If you are starting therapy with me, please read these policies as they make things go smoothly for everyone and help make therapy as comfortable and effective as possible.